Archive for the 'Iron Age' Category

 A much better visualisation of the circles is gained by clicking ‘Show on Map’ above to view this site via Google Earth.

-There are reports of a well which possible served the settlement down towards the stream in the valley, i need to return to locate this exactly.
+There are reports of a well which possible served the settlement down towards the stream in the valley, the site was excavated by Roland S Close and a memorial to him is attached.